 CGCC’s East Africa Program also focuses on enhancing national and regional frameworks on anti-money laundering and countering the financing of terrorism (AML/CFT) issues in the greater Horn region.
 Working with the UN, the Global Counterterrorism Forum, and a cross-section of international and regional AML/CFT bodies, CGCC works to build a platform for cross-border dialogue among financial intelligence officials in East Africa and Yemen and their international counterparts.
 Through policy discussions facilitated by CGCC, regional practitioners convene to share best practices and develop innovative solutions to shared concerns, such as a balanced approach to regulating Somali remittance organizations, and crafting AML/CFT solutions in the context of cash economies.

-The Strong Cities Network and the City of Dakar convened the first-ever regional practitioner workshop in Dakar, Senegal.
-The two-day workshop, organized by the Global Center on Cooperative Security and the Institute for Strategic Dialogue, brought together city representatives across East and West Africa to share ideas, lessons, and good practices in developing and implementing local initiatives to prevent and counter violent extremism.
+The Strong Cities Network (SCN) and the City of Dakar convened the first SCN regional practitioner workshop in Dakar, Senegal.
+The two-day workshop, organized by the Global Center and the Institute for Strategic Dialogue, brought together city representatives across East and West Africa to share ideas, lessons, and good practices in developing and implementing local initiatives to prevent and counter violent extremism.
 Read More

 Designated Non-Financial Businesses and Professions: Money Laundering and Terrorist Financing Risks and Effective Regulation in Tanzania

-In partnership with the Tanzania Financial Intelligence Unit, the Global Center on Cooperative Security hosted a four-day training course on money laundering and terrorist financing risks and the effective regulation of designated non-financial businesses and professions (DNFBPs) in Tanzania, supported by the Government of the Netherlands.
-The training focused on sector specific risks for money laundering and terrorist financing abuse, the role and responsibilities of DNFBPs in anti-money laundering and countering the financing of terrorism, good practices for identifying and reporting suspicious matter, and developing useful guidance notes for each specific industry.
+In partnership with the Tanzanian Financial Intelligence Unit, the Global Center hosted a four-day training course on money laundering and terrorist financing risks and the effective regulation of designated non-financial businesses and professions (DNFBPs) in Tanzania, supported by the Government of the Netherlands.
+The training focused on sector-specific risks for money laundering and terrorist financing abuse, the role and responsibilities of DNFBPs in AML/CFT, good practices for identifying and reporting suspicious transactions, and developing guidance notes for each specific industry.
 Read More

 The Global Center is implementing a certification program designed to strengthen financial investigative and prosecutorial capacities in countering illicit financial flows in Ethiopia.
 The series of trainings is being convened by the Ethiopian Ministry of Justice in collaboration with the Global Center, and is part of a broader technical assistance program supported by the government of Denmark to assist Ethiopia in strengthening its capacity to counter money laundering and illicit financial flows.
 Read More